Weather Warnings - Severe Weather Warning for NSW

 Severe Weather Warning

-The Severe Weather Warning for the Snowy Mountains forecast district has been
+The Severe Weather Warning for the Illawarra district has been cancelled.

-cancelled, but the situation will continue to be monitored and further warnings
+The situation will continue to be closely monitored and warnings issued if

 The State Emergency Service advises that people should:

 - Don't drive, ride or walk through flood water.

 - Keep clear of creeks and storm drains.

 - Beware of fallen trees or debris on the road.

 For emergency help in floods and storms, ring your local SES Unit on 132 500.

 No further warnings will be issued for this event.